High Grade Underground Mine

-The Seabee Gold Operation is located in Northern Saskatchewan, Canada approximately 125 kilometers northeast of the town of La Ronge.
+Seabee is located in Northern Saskatchewan, Canada approximately 125 kilometers northeast of the town of La Ronge.
 The Santoy underground mine has been in continuous commercial production since 2014.
 Commercial production at the Seabee underground mine commenced in 1991 and exhausted Mineral Resources in 2018.
-All ore is processed at the Seabee mill facility, which has been in operation since 1991 and is expected to achieve 1,050 tonnes per day in 2019.
-The Seabee mill facility produces doré bars that are shipped to a third party refinery.
+All ore is processed at the Seabee mill facility, which has been in operation since 1991.
+The Seabee mill facility produces gold doré bars that are shipped to a third party refinery.
 Access to the mine site is by fixed wing aircraft to a 1,275-meter airstrip located on the property.
 Equipment and large supplies are transported to the site via a 60-kilometer winter ice road, which is typically in use from January through March.

-SSR Mining acquired the Seabee Gold Operation on May 31, 2016 as a result of our acquisition of Claude Resources Inc. and filed a technical report in October 2017, which included the results of a Preliminary Economic Assessment evaluating an expansion of the Seabee Gold Operation.
+SSR Mining acquired Seabee on May 31, 2016 as a result of our acquisition of Claude Resources Inc. and filed a technical report in October 2017, which included the results of a Preliminary Economic Assessment evaluating an expansion of Seabee.

-- Potential for mine life extension: Measured and Indicated Mineral Resources of 680,000 ounces of gold at an average grade of 10.74 g/t.
-Inferred Mineral Resources of 667,000 ounces of gold at a grade of 9.29 g/t.
-Mineral Resources are as at December 31, 2017.
+- Potential for mine life extension: Measured and Indicated Mineral Resources of 1,050,000 ounces of gold at an average grade of 10.61 g/t.
+Inferred Mineral Resources of 583,000 ounces of gold at a grade of 8.50 g/t.
+Mineral Resources are as at December 31, 2019.
+Mineral Resources are inclusive of Mineral Reserves.

 - Extends production profile: Estimated gold production averages 100,000 ounces per year over the period from 2018 to 2023, a 29% increase from 2016 production.